odoo/odoo/doc/reference/orm.rst

   Non-stored computed fields created using the new API style are *not* available in :attr:`~openerp.models.Model._columns` and can only be inspected through :attr:`~openerp.models.Model._fields`
+* reassigning ``self`` in a method is probably unnecessary and may break translation introspection

 .. _reference/orm/oldapi/bridging: